devilslot/rfcs/accepted/0000-overrides.md

 `foo@2.0.0`.
 A package that depends on `foo@2.0.0` will instead be given `foo@3.0.0`.
 What it will _not_ do is apply the `foo@1.0.0` override to `foo@2.0.0`, and then consider whether any other overrides apply to it, and so on.
-(In this case, it would create an infinite regress, which is no good.)
+(In this case, it would create an infinite regress.)

-A more realistic and less contrived case where a cascade could be desireable would be something like this:
+A more realistic and less contrived case where a cascade could be desirable would be something like this:

 ```json
 {